Bergen County Executive: James Tedesco: 2015–present

-James J. Tedesco III was sworn as county executive just hours into 2015, and was later publicly sworn in on January 4, 2015, at Bergen Community College.
+James J. Tedesco III was sworn as county executive just hours into 2015, later being publicly sworn in on January 4, 2015, at Bergen Community College.
 Before being elected as county executive, Tedesco served as a councilman in Paramus from 2000 through 2002, and served two terms as mayor there, from 2003 through 2010.

 Tedesco was elected to the Bergen County Board of Chosen Freeholders on November 5, 2013 and took office in January 2014.

 Before beginning his term as Freeholder, he testified on the citizens' behalf at a Port Authority Board meeting on the Fort Lee lane closure scandal in November 2013.

 After winning the Democratic nomination, Tedesco challenged incumbent county executive Kathleen Donovan. in an election in which the major issues were the county budget, consolidation of the county police and sheriff, and issues regarding lawsuits filed between the different branches of government.
-Tedesco won with 54.2% of the vote (107,958), ahead of Donovan with 45.8% (91,300), in a race in which Tedesco's campaign spending nearly $1 million, outspending Donovan by a 2-1 margin.
+Tedesco won with 54.2% of the vote (107,958), ahead of Donovan with 45.8% (91,300), in a race in which Tedesco's campaign had spent nearly $1 million, outspending Donovan by a 2-1 margin.

-His first day in office, Tedesco approved an arrangement merging the Bergen County Police Department and Bergen County Sheriff's Office.
+On his first day in office, Tedesco approved an arrangement merging the Bergen County Police Department and Bergen County Sheriff's Office.
 The deal went through following the approval of the freeholders.

 In 2017, Tedesco signed an executive order raising the minimum wage for county employees to $15 per hour.

 Tedesco successfully ran for re-election in 2018, handily beating then Bergenfield Mayor Norman Schmelz with a final tally of 204,816 votes to 121,654.
 He was sworn in on January 1, 2019 in front of a capacity crowd at the Bergen County Academies.

 On June 10, 2021, Tedesco announced that he would be running for a third term in 2022, looking to become the second three-term county-executive in Bergen County history; he would successfully do so, defeating Midland Park business/legal consultant, former Freeholder, and frequent candidate since then, Todd Caliguire, 55.7%-44.3%.